maninder-singh/autocomplete/README.md

 # Autocomplete

-A simple autocomplete dropdown with ui form validation using [angularjs](https://angularjs.org/).
+A simple autocomplete dropdown and modal popup with ui form validation using [angularjs](https://angularjs.org/).

 ### Tools Required